 Pressure is continuous physical force exerted on or against an object by something in contact with it.
+Never assume that a pressurized system is depressurized.

 - Always evaluate surroundings for conditions that may present pressure hazards.
-Some things to look for: piping systems, particularly those with pressure gauges; cables, ropes, chains in a taut condition; compressed gas cylinders; hydraulic systems and piping; tree branches bent over from snow or ice. - When working around pressurized systems, equipment or objects, avoid the "line of fire" (the expected path of uncontrolled energy). - Place barricades to prevent access to areas containing hazardous pressure sources. - Use appropriate personal protective equipment when working with pressurized systems.
+Some things to look for: piping systems, particularly those with pressure gauges; cables, ropes, chains in a taut condition; compressed gas cylinders; hydraulic systems and piping; tree branches bent over from snow or ice. - When working around pressurized systems, equipment or objects, avoid the "line of fire" (the expected path of uncontrolled energy). - Place barricades to prevent access to areas containing hazardous pressure sources.

+Use appropriate personal protective equipment when working with pressurized systems.